olaniyigeorge/raspa-client/README.md

 My goal for this is to build a solution to address three major problems, namely;
 - the lengthy time clients spend house hunting.
 - the significant stress associated with house hunting.
+- the extortive charge agent charge
-- the lack of a comprehensive database of real estate properties.
+- - the lack of a comprehensive database of real estate properties.

 ## Target Users
-Generally speaking, we expect most of our clients to be people who are looking to either rent, buy, sell or invest a property.
-From the mission of this project its evident that of all our clients we'll be focusing on home renters and home owners.
+Generally speaking, we expect most of our clients to be people who are looking to either rent, buy, sell or invest in properties.
+From the mission of this project its evident that of all our clients we'll be focusing more on connecting home renters and buyers with home owners.

 ## Approach
 To profer solutions to these problems, RASP is an app that lets users explore all available properties in their region.
 Armed with this, and a host of other requirements they deem fit, they can make a choice to rent, buy or invest in a property through a very seamless click-through procedure on our platform.
 This process might include booking an appointment to see the property, paying for the property online [long shot: take an immersive VR tour of the property], putting up a flag for requirements.